 Spurs vs. Thunder odds, prediction: 2026 NBA Western Conference finals picks, Game 1 best bets by proven model

-SportsLine's model reveals its San Antonio Spurs vs. Oklahoma City Thunder Game 1 picks for Monday
+SportsLine's model reveals its Oklahoma City Thunder vs. San Antonio Spurs Game 1 picks for Monday

 The 2026 NBA Western Conference finals get underway when the second-seeded San Antonio Spurs battle the top-seeded Oklahoma City Thunder on Monday night.
 San Antonio is coming off a 139-109 win over the Minnesota Timberwolves on Friday to win their semifinal series 4-2, while Oklahoma City downed the Los Angeles Lakers 115-110 on May 11 to sweep their series.
-The Spurs (62-20), who won the Southwest Division, are looking to reach the NBA Finals for the first time since 2013-14.
-The Thunder (64-18), who won the Northwest Division, are looking to win back-to-back NBA championships.
 De'Aaron Fox (ankle) and Luke Kornet (foot) are questionable for San Antonio.
+Jalen Williams (hamstring) will be available for OKC after last playing in Game 2 of its first-round series against the Suns.

 Tipoff from Paycom Center in Oklahoma City is set for 8:30 p.m.
 ET.
 The Thunder are 6.5-point favorites in the latest Spurs vs. Thunder odds from FanDuel Sportsbook, while the over/under for total points scored is 221.5.
+Victor Wembanyama's over/under for total points is 23.5, while MVP Shai Gilgeous-Alexander's is 30.5.
 Before making any Thunder vs. Spurs picks, check out the Spurs vs. Thunder predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the conference finals of the 2026 NBA playoffs on a sizzling 26-10 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.